NebulaCyberSolutions/IronSky/README.md

 Determines if the software should ask the user before purging the current output location.
 By default the software will prompt the user for a  yes/no response before purging.
 If set to ```True``` this prompt will be skipped.

 ### TODO:
--Add CLI parameter options
+-Add CLI Parameter Options

--Support Markdown to HTML conversion
+-Support Markdown to HTML Conversion

+-Better Error Handling